KarlAndr1/beryl/docs/USING.md

 	-A full expression enclosed in brackets ( )
 	-A do ... end block
 	-An assignment or declaration; "a = b" or "let c = :expression:"
-	-A literal of some kind; 1, 0.5, "a string"
-	-A variable or constant
+	-A literal of some kind; 1, 0.5, "a string", :an_inline_string -A variable or constant
 	-A function declaration; function x y do ... end